keijiro/smflite/README.md

 }
 ```

-You can run it until `Playing` property becomes false.
+You can run it until the `Playing` property becomes false.

 For the detailed usage, see an example
 [here](https://github.com/keijiro/unity-smf-test).